groupdocs-search/GroupDocs.Search-Products/content/search/net/boolean/docx.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
        [GroupDocs.Search for .NET](/search/net/) is a comprehensive library for searching and indexing text in documents.
-It supports over 70 file formats, such as PDF, Word, Excel, images, and ZIP files, enabling efficient processing of large amounts of information.
+It supports over 70 file formats, such as PDF, Word, PowerPoint, Excel, images, and ZIP files, enabling efficient processing of large amounts of information.

 ############################# Steps ############################
 steps: